Child Welfare - Formerly Foster Care – Major #5581

 This course is typically only offered every other fall semester (FA 2024, FA 2026, FA 2028).

-Introduction to the social, economic, political, historical and philosophical components in the development of social welfare and social work in western society.
-Emphasis on knowledge base, value systems, and specific fields of social work practice.
+This course is the introduction to the social, economic, political, historical and philosophical components important in the development of the US social welfare system and the social work profession.
+Instruction maintains an emphasis on the knowledge base, value systems, and specific fields of social work practice.
+(A, CSU, UC)

 Total: 15 units